Privacy Policy

 The legal basis for the processing of users’ personal data is basically the user’s consent pursuant to Art.
 6 para.
 1 p.1 lit. a GDPR.

-Your personal information will be stored for as long as necessary to fulfill the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.
+Your personal information will be stored for as long as necessary to fulfil the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.

 You have the right to revoke your declaration of consent under data protection law at any time.
 The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.